mieweb/docs/content/functions/medication-management-and-e-prescribing/allergies-and-intolerances.md

 *(You can check-mark the NKDA box to document the patient has NKDA here, or follow the steps on previous pages).*
 If patient has known allergies/intolerances, then at the left in **Add Allergy / Intolerance** fields enter:

 * <strong>Name:</strong> Enter the name of what the patient is allergic to.
 It will auto-complete your text to show matches of recognized allergies from First DataBank and you can select one.
 If any allergy you enter relates to a medication the patient has on their active medications list it will popup a warning.
-These allergies documenting are medication related allergies.
-If you need to enter in common allergies such as environmental etc and want those to show in the auto-complete as choices (without always free-typing them in and get the "unrecognized" alert), please see next pages of this help in section named "Custom Allergies".
+These allergies are medication related allergies.
+If you need to enter in common allergies such as environmental etc and want those to show in the auto-complete as choices (without always free-typing them in and get the "unrecognized" alert), please see next pages of this help section named "Custom Allergies".

 ![](../allergies-and-intolerances.assets/ab39f805c7c416bd34507f1e73aad67c.png)